Gran Turismo (PlayStation Portable)

 Get as much info on GT4 Mobile and E3/Gamescom 2009 versions to the prerelease section.

-Gran Turismo for the PlayStation Portable (not to be confused with the original) is Polyphony Digital's attempt at bringing the series to a portable device.
-Originally announced as Gran Turismo 4 Mobile at E3 2004, and having a vaporware status for around 4-5 years, it wound up being released in October 2009, with the absence of a real career mode, and began the terrible tradition of having regional duplicates of many cars - most of them because they were on previous games' discs on every region.
+Gran Turismo for the PlayStation Portable (not to be confused with the original) is Polyphony Digital's attempt to bring the series to a portable device.
+Originally announced as Gran Turismo 4 Mobile at E3 2004, it was considered vaporware for around 4-5 years before finally releasing in October 2009.
+Unfortunately, this game lacks a real career mode and here began the terrible tradition of having regional duplicates of many cars - most of them because they were on previous games' discs on every region.

-A lot of car related stuff missing from the game.
+A lot of car-related stuff is missing from the game.

-Many tracks planned into the game went unused.
+Many tracks that were planned for the game went unused.

-Normally, the game has 4 different cameras: bumper (value 0), cockpit (value 26), roof (value 6), chase (value 1).
-Starting from these values, it is possible to access the numerous unused cameras; moreover, most of them have their own name.
+Normally, the game has 4 different cameras: bumper (value 0), cockpit (value 26), roof (value 6) and chase (value 1).
+Starting from these values, it is possible to access a number of unused cameras; moreover, most of them have their own name.
 If the camera itself is missing, the game will show up a superzoomed internal cam.

 Here's the command list of the customizable cams:

 D-Pad Up/Down : Move camera forward/backward.

 R + D-Pad Up/Down : Zoom camera in/out.

 R + D-Pad Left/Right : Tilt camera left/right.